Malaysia Releases Simplified ESG Disclosure Guide For Smes In Supply Chains

-KUALA LUMPUR, Oct 18, 2023 - (ACN Newswire) - Capital Markets Malaysia ("CMM"), an affiliate of the Securities Commission Malaysia ("SC"), today launched a Simplified ESG Disclosure Guide ("SEDG"), making Malaysia the first country globally to provide small-to-medium enterprises ("SMEs") within global supply chains with a streamlined and standardised set of guidelines in relation to environment, social and governance ("ESG") disclosures.
+KUALA LUMPUR, MALAYSIA - Media OutReach - 18 October 2023 Capital Markets Malaysia (' CMM '), an affiliate of the Securities Commission Malaysia (' SC '), today launched a Simplified ESG Disclosure Guide (' SEDG '), making Malaysia the first country globally to provide small-to-medium enterprises (' SMEs ') within global supply chains with a streamlined and standardised set of guidelines in relation to environment, social and governance (' ESG ') disclosures.

 From Left to Right: Brahmal Vasudevan (Board Member, Capital Markets Malaysia), Datin Azalina Adham (Board Member, Capital Markets Malaysia), Dato' Seri Dr. Awang Adek Hussin (Chairman, Capital Markets Malaysia & Executive Chairman, Securities Commission Malaysia) and Navina Balasingam (General Manager, Capital Markets Malaysia)